lilab-bcb/cumulus/docs/cellranger.rst

 ``sample_id.csv`` is the feature count matrix.
 It has the following format.
 The first line describes the column names: ``Antibody/CRISPR,cell_barcode_1,cell_barcode_2,...,cell_barcode_n``.
 The following lines describe UMI counts for each feature barcode, with the following format: ``feature_name,umi_count_1,umi_count_2,...,umi_count_n``.

 ``sample_id.stat.csv.gz`` stores the gzipped sufficient statistics.
 It has the following format.
 The first line describes the column names: ``Barcode,UMI,Feature,Count``.
 The following lines describe the read counts for every barcode-umi-feature combination.

+If the feature barcode file has a third column, there will be two files for each feature type in the third column.
+For example, if ``hashing`` presents, ``sample_id.hashing.csv`` and ``sample_id.hashing.stat.csv.gz`` will be generated.

 If data type is ``crispr``, three additional files, ``sample_id.umi_count.pdf``, ``sample_id.filt.csv`` and ``sample_id.filt.stat.csv.gz``, are generated.